kinseet/Pregnant-Panic/README.md

 - Given an unorganized CSV file that contains name of pregnant women and their estimated time until baby born in minutes(estimated time until baby born in minutes, between 30 and 300) and treatment time(estimated time that patient needs to spend with the doctor in minutes, between 30 and 90).

 - Compile ->   g++ -std=c++11 priorityQueueHeap.cpp priorityQueueLL.cpp FinalProject.cpp -o FinalProject
+- Run the program:
+- For linux: ./FinalProject patientData2270.csv
-- Run the program ->  .\FinalProject patientData2270.csv
+- For Windows: .\FinalProject patientData2270.csv